txemasv/api-worker/README.md

 + Continuously checks for and processes messages from an SQS queue.
 + This function might be executed in background in a differend deployment.

-# Webhook
+# Notifier
-+ Endpoint that handles the final result of the operation.
++ Endpoint that handles the final result of the operation (webhook).
 + The action started in the producer and was processed by the consumer.
 + At this stage the consumer has completed the job and notifies the final result to this webhook.